 Computers have proved to be indispensable entities in today’s world and this heightens the need for experts in the field.Studying this subject would offer students some of the most lucrative career options.

 This extensive course studies moving parts, power, force and other principles of physics.
 Mechanical engineers research, design, test and develop machines and operate them to perform tasks.
 Vehicles, engines, household gadgets such as Televisions, refrigerators, Air conditioners etc. are all designed by mechanical engineers.

-It offer jobs in sectors such as aerospace industry, robotics, defence, manufacturing plants, bio-mechanical industry etc.
+It offers jobs in sectors such as the aerospace industry, robotics, defense, manufacturing plants, bio-mechanical industry etc.